top of page

 Section 6: Respecting and Respectful Disagreement

 YDMA members are expected to treat dissenting opinions with respect.
-YDMA will not compel individuals disagreeing on endorsements to show support for any endorsement made from the organization or any chapter.
+YDMA will not compel individuals disagreeing on endorsements to show support for any endorsement made from the organization or any region.
 YDMA will not prevent any individual from expressing their personal view on their personal social media, so long as they follow the parameters outlined below.
 Failure to adhere to the following parameters may result in removal from the disagreeing individuals elected or appointed post:

 a.
 The disagreeing individual cannot prevent YDMA or any subsidiary parts of the organization from supporting the endorsement